mariomaibrahim/LMS-Project/README.md

-# Java Swing University Portal
+# Java Swing File Management Manager

 A modern **Java Swing-based desktop application** built using **NetBeans**, designed to simulate a university portal interface.
 The system offers four main modules:
 **Dashboard**, **Assignments**, **Courses**, and **Grades** — all wrapped in an intuitive, clean GUI.